Nessun risultato trovato

 While this might be an extreme example of a skill that does only one thing really well, it illustrates the point.
 Carving out a specific place for your skill will also help you attract a passionate audience that cares about the problem you’re solving for them.
 In short, you don’t need to be everything to everyone with your skill.
 You should try to serve a specific purpose, and serve that purpose better than anyone else.

 With more than 30,000 skills in the Alexa Skills Store, we’ve learned a lot about what makes a skill great, and what you can do to create incredible voice experience for your customers.
-Download the complete guide about 10 Things Every Alexa Skill Should Do for more tips, code samples, and best practices to help you start building incredible voice experiences for your customers.
-Get the guide now.
+Download the complete guide about 10 Things Every Alexa Skill Should Do for more tips, code samples, and best practices.